 These three highly symbolic elements of an Olympic event are the fruit of a partnership between three schools: the students of the Lausanne art school (ECAL) design the Olympic cauldron, the medal trays and the podiums.
 The apprentices of the EDC Construction School and of C-FOR (Lausanne Utilities Training Centre) then build the cauldron and the podiums.
 Although carried out in two phases, a lively cooperation between the different players was necessary to ensure the technical feasibility of the project.

 The Lausanne 2020 Olympic Cauldron, the medal trays and the podiums won’t be unveiled until the opening of the Games…be patient!
-Beginning in October, the other projects submitted will be displayed at the Olympic Museum.
+Since October, the other projects submitted are displayed at the Olympic Museum.

 Mascot, pictograms and visual identity

 The Lausanne 2020 mascot was unveiled one year to the day before the opening of the 3rd Winter Youth Olympic Games.
 Named Yodli, it is the creation of over 140 apprentices and students of a Lausanne-based arts school, l’Ecole romande d’arts et communication (ERACOM).
 The final selection among the different projects was made by 500 young athletes between the ages of 12 and 18 gathered for a Swiss Olympic training camp.

 The Lausanne 2020 pictograms were presented 300 days before the opening of the Youth Olympic Games and are also the fruit of the ERACOM.
 In all, 36 apprentices worked together for a year to hand in their final work: comprised of 16 pictograms, each one representing different disciplines of the eight sports on the Lausanne 2020 programme.